 Skin "on" boneless fillets*

-Chicken Schnitzel from breast meat.
-Southern Style or Spicy $12.99 kg.
+Chicken Breast Schnitzels.
+Southern Style or Spicy at $12.99 kg.

-Peanut Satay, Honey Soy, Lemon Pepper or Peri Peri Tenderloins. $14.99 kg.
+Peanut Satay, Honey Soy, Lemon Pepper or Peri Peri Tenders (limited amount each day) at $14.99 kg.

 Chicken is arguably the most commonly consumed meat worldwide.